-Video wall anyone?
+Digital signage video wall anyone?
 Waiting areas offer the perfect context for enhancing the customer experience using digital signage.
 If a commuter sitting in a lounge, for example, you can display seasonal promotions or offers from partner companies in the local vicinity.
-This going with live information such as for schedules, weather, local events/places of interest.
+This goes with live information such as schedules, weather, and local events/places of interest.
 Employees at the facility can also reap the benefit.
 How?
-Commuters get their information from the up-to-the-minutes rich media content will be showcased on displays rather than pestering them for info.
+Commuters get their information from the up-to-the-minute, media-rich content showcased on displays rather than pestering them for info.

 3. Brand building & awareness

 Irrespective of the kind of transportation hub, digital signage is a super easy and impactful way to get your messages across to consumers and employees.
 As well as standard or ad-hoc alerts, you can promote your key brand messaging.
-Here is where in pays to in vest in storytelling.
-Plus high quality content, such as HD videos and beautiful images which engage and impress.
+Here is where it pays to invest in storytelling.
+Plus high-quality content, such as HD videos and beautiful images that can engage and impress.
 In this way, you can enhance customer and employee loyalty no end.

 4. Training and education

 This is something that many businesses forget.
 There’s no need to rent any facilities or go off-premise for training if you have digital signage displays set up.
 They are perfect for conducting interactive training and education sessions – in offices or on the shop floor.
 Both internally or from external partners.
 How much easier is it, for example, to give retail staff a training session from a whiskey vendor on a new product?
 Just invite the partner to the duty-free shop and use the digital signage screens there.
 Since content can be sent easily to remote sites, this virtually eliminates any need for printed signage or guidelines.
 Additionally, you can send content and regular updates to changing procedures that have a direct impact on employees and customers.